High-dimensional latent Gaussian count time series: Concentration results for autocovariances and applications: Introduction

-Other work related to \eqref{eq:subo} uses independent and identically distributed (i.i.d.) $Z_{t}$s, where $t$ may no longer refer to time but, for example, different individuals.
-In psychometrics, related models are termed ``polychoric correlations" for ordinal data.
-Developed in structural equation models (e.g. \cite{lee1992structural}), they have made their way into various software packages (e.g. Mplus 7.11 \cite{muthen2013mplus}).
+Other work related to (1.2) uses independent and identically distributed (i.i.d.) $Z_{t}$s, where $t$ may no longer refer to time but, for example, different individuals.
+In psychometrics, models of the type (1.2) have been used extensively for discrete data (e.g. \cite{lebo1978intraindividual}) and related models are termed ``polychoric correlations" for ordinal data.
+Developed in structural equation models (e.g. \cite{lee1992structural}), they have made their way into various software packages, e.g. Mplus 7.11 \cite{muthen2013mplus}, and more recently into the popular R package {\tt lavaan}; see \cite{rosseel2012lavaan}.
+Applications to psychology under consideration of temporal dependences have been considered in more recent works; see \cite{kim2023latent}, \cite{Kim2023diss}.

-In the statistical literature, \cite{liu2012high, mitra2014multivariate, wegkamp2016adaptive, HanLiu2017}, and \cite{FanLiuNing2017} study Gaussian copula models in possibly high-dimensional settings.
+In the statistical literature, \cite{liu2012high, mitra2014multivariate, wegkamp2016adaptive, HanLiu2017,FanLiuNing2017,feng2019high}, and \cite{Dirksen2022} study Gaussian copula models in possibly high-dimensional settings.
 These authors derive theoretical results guaranteeing consistent estimation of the latent correlation structure.
 These publications concentrate on Spearman’s rho and Kendall’s tau matrices, or subsets of these quantities.
 Under suitable assumptions, the entries of the copula correlation matrix relate to the entries of the Kendall’s tau or Spearman’s rho matrices through an explicit link function that does not need to be estimated.

+\textit{Our contributions:} As the literature review shows, the considered latent Gaussian count model has found popularity in the more applied literature.
+In particular, the works mentioned above have pushed forward the development of feasible algorithms to estimate the parameters of the latent Gaussian process under different parametric assumptions including VAR (Chapter 5 in \cite{Kim2023diss}) and DFM (\cite{kim2023latent}).
+In this work, we aim to give a theoretical justification of a method that has been proven to work well in practice.
+The applied and count time series literatures aside, we also note that our theoretical results generalize existing results significantly and push forward the analysis of latent models.
+In contrast to the existing statistical literature, our results capture a much more general class of functions and incorporate the potentially necessary estimation of the transformation.

-In this work, we are broadly interested in making inferences about $\Gamma_{Z}$ from the observed counts $X_{1}, \dots, X_{T}$, especially in the high-dimensional setting where $\Dim$ can be much larger than $T$.
+We are broadly interested in making inferences about $\Gamma_{Z}$ from the observed counts $X_{1}, \dots, X_{T}$, especially in the high-dimensional setting where $\Dim$ can be much larger than $T$.
 We do so by first considering an estimator $\widehat{\Gamma}_{Z}$ of $\Gamma_{Z}$ defined informally as follows.
 As shown below, there is a deterministic function $\ell$, depending only on marginal CDF parameters $\theta_{i}$, such that

 for all lags $h$.
 If $\widehat{\theta}_{i}$ is an estimator of $\theta_{i}$ used to construct $\widehat{\ell}$, an estimator of $\ell$, $\Gamma_{Z}$ can be estimated via

 where $\widehat{\Gamma}_{X}$ is a standard ACVF estimator of $\Gamma_{X}$ based on $X_{1}, \dots, X_{T}$.
 This work consists of providing concentration bounds on $\| \widehat{\Gamma}_{Z} - \Gamma_{Z} \|$ in terms of those for $\| \widehat{\Gamma}_{X} - \Gamma_{X} \|$ and $\| \widehat{\theta}_{i} - \theta_{i} \|$, where the norms $\| \cdot \|$ are suitably chosen.
 Concentration bounds on $\| \widehat{\Gamma}_{X} - \Gamma_{X} \|$ and $\| \widehat{\theta}_{i} - \theta_{i} \|$ are extracted from available results in the literature.
 To the best of our knowledge, our main results are new even in the i.i.d.~setting (i.e., with no temporal dependence).